UW-ACL/NEWTON-PIPG/README.md

 # NEWTON-PIPG for Quadratic Programming Problems

 This repository contains the implementation of the NEWTON-PIPG algorithm for solving Quadratic Programming (QP) problems.
-This algorithm is part of ongoing research.

 ## Copyright Notice